A.I. Voices are here to stay… but how are A.I. voices made anyway?

 The input and output are measured by the user, whereas the processing layer is hidden in the background – where the machine makes the magic happen.

-As technology has advanced, machine learning has become increasingly complex.
+As technology has advanced, machine learning development has become increasingly complex.
 Deep learning bots have become the standard for algorithms, with even simple Google searches dominated by neural networks.

 These building blocks pave the way for AI voice generation.